 Since the technology is here, the rights issue becomes important.
-How can licensee-promoters and fighters profit from this new technology?
+How can franchisee-promoters and local fighters profit from this new technology?

-GreatFightsOnline.com will offer all of each boxer's live and past fights at a price to boxing fans.
-Dozens of fighters have millions of fans worldwide.
-Every time a fan in any country hits their keyboard, they will be able to watch a fight live.
+GreatFightsOnline.com will offer all of each fighter's live and past fights at a price to fight fans.
+Many fighters have millions of fans locally and some have millions more in many neighboring countries in their part of the world.
+Every time one of their fans in any country hits their keyboard, they will be able to watch a fight live.
 Depending on the hour and their time zone, they may prefer watching it at a more convenient time.
-They can also watch again any of the past fights of their favorite boxers .
+They can also watch again any of the past fights of their favorite fighters .
 Many countries already have a majority of the homes using home computers.

-The question of rights becomes very important to boxers and licensee-promoters.
+The question of rights becomes very important to fighters and franchisee-promoters.
 Because of pointcasting and new advertising technology, subscribers will retain their digital rights, including but not limited to broadcasting and satellite and cable television.

 Every time a fan hits the keyboard, someone is making money.
-It should be the originators -- boxers and ljcenisee-promoters..
+It should be the originators -- fighters and franchisee-promoters of MMAShow.com.

-Restoring digital rights becomes very important for the boxers and promoters.
-Licensing and having access to GreatFightsOnline will bring millions and millions of additional dollars to boxers and franchisee-promoters.
+Digital rights becomes very important for MMA fighters, boxers, and promoters.
+Licensing MMAShow.com, and having access to GreatFightsOnline will bring millions and millions of additional dollars to fighters and franchisee-promoters.

 GreatFightsOnline.com will create several additional revenue streams for fighters, and monetizing digital rights through advertising on television will play a big role.